Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-These clues also entirely fail.
-They do not point to any of the *incorrect answer choices* ('Apollo 13', 'The Wright Brothers' First Flight').
-Instead, they describe scenarios ('historical battle', 'journey to enlightenment') that are unrelated to any of the given options, making them ineffective for misdirection within the context of the provided choices.
+The fake clues are highly effective.
+One clue strongly points to 'Apollo 13' with themes of rescue and critical malfunctions, while the other points to 'The Wright Brothers' with its focus on aviation and early flight.
+Neither has any genuine connection to 'Moon Landing 1969', ensuring they misdirect players to incorrect choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices